Logo - Business Development Bank of Canada - BDC

 • United Nations, UN

-• cooperative, co-op or pool (unless you have incorporated a cooperative)
+• Cooperative, co-op or pool (unless you have incorporated a cooperative)

-• obscene or sexually suggestive words
+• Obscene or sexually suggestive words

 You are also prohibited from including certain Canadian provincial names and abbreviations in federal corporate names.

-Your corporate name cannot say that it:
+Your corporate name cannot say that your business:

-• operates under royal or governmental patronage
+• Operates under royal or governmental patronage

-• is backed by the Government of Canada, or a provincial, territorial or foreign government
+• Is backed by the Government of Canada, or a provincial, territorial or foreign government

-• is connected with a university or a professional association
+• Is connected with a university or a professional association

-• conducts the business of a stock exchange, financial institution or intermediary
+• Conducts the business of a stock exchange, financial institution or intermediary

 Exceptions can be made if you obtain written consent from the party in question.

-8. Your name cannot misrepresent what your company does
+Your name cannot misrepresent what your company does

-• the nature of your business and what it does
+• The nature of your business and what it does

-• the products your company makes or the services it delivers
+• The products your company makes or the services it delivers

-• what your employees do
+• What your employees do

-• where your products or services originate
+• Where your products or services originate

 For example, you should not call your corporation “Sam’s Fresh Vegetables Inc.” if you are going to sell canned veggies.
 You cannot use the word “organic” if your products are not certified.